-Being the culture capital and holiest city of India, be prepared for your eyes to open to a completely different world.
+Being the culture capital and holiest city in India, be prepared for your eyes to open to a completely different world.
 Every corner you turn and tight alley way you get lost in you’ll hear the sound of jingling bells and chanting, feeling the magic and spirit of the old city.
 Take a stroll along the ghats (riverfront steps) and you’ll find yourself weaving amongst local hindus taking their daily bathe on the sacred Ganges River.
-Be respectful to the holy sadhus- at times naked- going about their daily life and most shockingly witness burning flames from bodies being cremated, lit right in front of your eyes.
+Be respectful to the holy sadhus – at times naked – going about their daily life, and most shockingly witness burning flames from bodies being cremated, lit right in front of your eyes.
 Hindus embrace death as hundreds of dead bodies a day are wrapped in an orange shroud draped with flowers, laid on a pyre (bamboo stretcher), dipped into the Ganges to be blessed and burnt, before their ashes being scattered on the river.
-It’s believed to be liberating from the cycle of reincarnation and their soul will reach nirvana (heaven).
+It’s believed to be liberating from the cycle of reincarnation, and their soul will reach nirvana (heaven).
 A raw, other worldly experience.

 One thing that would be rude to miss while backpacking India is a sunset boat tour along the river in Varanasi.
 Every night without a fail the traditional ceremony spectacular of Ganga Aarti is performed on the Dashashwamedh Ghat.
-Hundreds of thousands of people from pilgrims to tourists arrive here at dusk and like me leave feeling completely captivated by the powerful atmosphere.
-The chanting of priests, juggling of fire, offering of flowers, circling of brass lamps and waving of incense sticks creates an uplifting experience.
-Soak it up, release a tea light afloat on the Ganges and make a wish.
-Prepare to get stuck in a boat jam and be attacked by a trillion and one mozzies.
+Hundreds of thousands of people from pilgrims to tourists arrive here at dusk, and like me leave feeling completely captivated by the powerful atmosphere.
+The chanting of priests, juggling of fire, offering of flowers, circling of brass lamps, and waving of incense sticks – all creates an uplifting experience.
+Soak it up, release a tea light afloat on the Ganges, and make a wish.
+Prepare to get stuck in a boat jam and be attacked by a trillion and one mozzies though!

-Head to Blue Lassi, a cosy nook hidden in the back allies for the most refreshing and delicious looking lassies- yoghurt drink sprinkled in fruit and nuts.
+Head to Blue Lassi, a cosy nook hidden in the back allies for the most refreshing and delicious looking lassies – a yoghurt drink sprinkled in fruit and nuts.
 You’ll find these everywhere while backpacking India!

 UTTER PRADESH STATE, NORTH

 Part of the Golden Triangle travel loop, you’d be bloody silly to come all the way to India and not visit the most famous landmark – the Taj Mahal.
-Head here at sunrise to catch it in all it’s glory light up from hues of pearly grey, creamy yellow, to crisp white.
+Head here at sunrise to catch it in all it’s glory, light up from hues of pearly grey, creamy yellow, all the way to crisp white.
 Arriving early will mean you’ll skip the long queues and hoards of people pushing and shoving.

-Some of the greatest monuments around the world are hyped up, but in my books this one is definitely not one of them.
-It’s beautiful white marble walls, delicate detail and striking symmetry made me feel like I was trapped in a fairytale.
-I’m not complaining.
+Some of the greatest monuments around the world are hyped up, but in my books this one is definitely not one of them!
+It’s beautiful white marble walls, delicate detail, and striking symmetry made me feel like I was trapped in a fairytale.
+I’m sure as hell not complaining.